Azure/azure-sdk/docs/android/implementation.md

 - **Compatibility** - Often times you do not control a dependency and it may choose to evolve in a direction that is incompatible with your original use.
 - **Security** - If a security vulnerability is discovered in a dependency, it may be difficult or time consuming to get the vulnerability corrected if Microsoft does not control the dependency's code base.

-{% include requirement/MUST id="android-dependencies-azure-core" %} depend on the Android `com.azure.core` library for functionality that is common across all client libraries.
+{% include requirement/MUST id="android-dependencies-azure-core" %} depend on the Android `com.azure.android.core` library for functionality that is common across all client libraries.
 This library includes APIs for HTTP connectivity, global configuration, logging, and credential handling.

 {% include requirement/MUSTNOT id="android-dependencies-approved" %} be dependent on any other packages within the client library distribution package, with the exception of the following: